iridium-browser/website/collections/_link-boxes/1_faq.md

 accent:		accent1
 link:		"/faq"
 ---
-Learn what the community has already found out and more.
+Learn about Iridium Browser and more.